Skip to Content

 For a 7-day cruise, this drink package (gratuities only) would cost ($109.00 x 7 x 0.2) $152.60

-Common questions about NCL drink packages
+NCL drink packages FAQ

 If you’ve never cruised with Norwegian before, or it’s been a while since your last cruise, you probably have some general questions about how the drink packages work.
 I’ll answer the most common ones here.
 If you have a question that I haven’t answered, just leave it in the comments and I’ll answer it.